Admissions Policies

 Academic Entrance Requirements

-All incoming freshmen must submit ACT or SAT scores to the Office of the Registrar.
+All incoming freshmen are encouraged to submit ACT or SAT scores to the Office of the Registrar.
 Although there is no set minimum score for admission, an applicant’s score must indicate the ability to perform satisfactorily on the college level.
 Students who either have a high school GPA lower than a 2.00 or have an ACT composite score lower than an 18 will be admitted on academic monitoring.
 SAT scores will be converted to an ACT-equivalent score.
 Applicants who do not submit either an ACT or SAT score are subject to being placed on academic monitoring and may be required to pay for and take an administered ACT test on campus once the semester begins.

 Character and Testimony